SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 > What happens to the dates if we then open the `.csv` file back in Excel?
 > > ## Solution
 > > 1.
 Click to the `dates` tab of the [messy data spreadsheet](../data/messy_survey_data.xls).
 > > 2.
-Select `File -> Save As` in Excel and in the drop down menu for file format select `CSV UTF-8 (Comma delimited) (.csv)`.
+Select `File -> Save As` in Excel and in the drop down menu for file format select `CSV UTF-8 (Comma delimited) (.csv)`
+> > (or `Text CSV (.csv)` in LibreOffice).
-> > Write a file name to save to, e.g. `dates-export.csv`.
-Click `Save`.
+> > Enter a file name, e.g. `dates-export.csv` and click `Save`.
 > > 3.
 You will see a pop-up that says "This workbook cannot be saved in the selected file
 > > format because it contains multiple sheets."
-Choose `Save Active Sheet` or `OK` depending on your Excel version.
+Choose `Save Active Sheet` or `OK` depending on your Excel version
+> > (In LibreOffice you will see a `Confirm File Format` dialogue: select  `Use Text CSV format`.
+You will then be presented
+> > with a `Export Text File` dialogue: select `OK`.
+You will then be presented with a `Warning` dialogue: select `OK`.)
 > > 4.
-Make sure you close your current messy data spreadsheet for now too (you can reopen it later).
-This is because
+Close your current messy data spreadsheet (you can reopen it later).
-> > Excel may treat the exported CSV file as the tab of the current (messy) workbook which is what we do not want.
 > > 5.
-Navigate to the `dates-export.csv` file (or whatever you named it) in your file system.
+Open the `dates-export.csv` file (or whatever you named it).
 Right click and select `Open With`.
-> > Choose a plain text editor application and view the file.
-Notice that the dates display as month/day without any year information.
+> > Choose a plain text editor (like TextEdit or Notepad) and view the file.
+Notice that the dates display as month/day
+> > without any year information.
 > > 6.
-Now right click on the file again and open with Excel.
-Notice that the dates display with the current year, not 2015.
+Now right click on the file again and open with Excel (or LibreOffice).
+In Excel, notice that the dates display
+> > with the current year, not 2015 as previously assumed by Excel.
+In LibreOffice, no year is added, but the date is no
+> > longer treated as a date.
-> > As you can see, exporting data from Excel and then importing it back into Excel fundamentally changed the data once again!
+> > As you can see, exporting data from a spreadsheet program and then importing it back again can fundamentally change the data!
 > {: .solution}
 {: .challenge}